Sheath constraints on turbulent magnetised plasmas: Orderings

 The plasma is assumed to be electrostatic, so that the electric field $\vec{E}$ satisfies $\vec{E} = -\nabla \phi$ for an electrostatic potential $\phi$.
 The constant magnetic field $\vec{B}$ is assumed to be uniform in space and entirely generated by currents far away from the region being considered \cite{Geraldini-2017}.
 It is therefore assumed that any current present in the magnetised sheath does not affect the magnetic field.
 In this paper, the smallest length scale of the bulk plasma, $L$, is assumed to be much larger than the magnetised sheath length scale, while being much smaller than the device size $a$,

+The width of the magnetised sheath is typically a multiple, of order unity, of the length scale $l_{\rm ms}$.
 The analysis in this paper is performed to lowest order in the small parameter $l_{\rm ms} / L \ll 1$.
 Further taking $L/a \ll 1$ guarantees that the effects of the gradient and curvature of the magnetic field are negligible.
 In fusion devices, the device size $a$ is the minor radius while the bulk length scale $L$ is the cross-field width of large-amplitude (order unity) turbulent fluctuations (of density and electrostatic potential) in the Scrape-Off Layer, as schematically represented in figure~\ref{fig-lzscale}.
-We restrict ourselves to long-wavelength turbulence because turbulent structures in the Scrape-Off Layer have been observed to be an order of magnitude larger than the ion gyroradius \cite{Frei-2020}.
+We restrict ourselves to long-wavelength turbulence because turbulent structures in the downstream region of the Scrape-Off Layer, in particular at the plasma-wall boundary, have been observed to be an order of magnitude larger than the ion gyroradius \cite{Carralero-2015}.
 We do not consider the small-wavelength, small-amplitude turbulent fluctuations that are important in the core of fusion devices but less important in the edge.
 Such small-wavelength fluctuations would anyway not be scale-separable with respect to the magnetised sheath, which would disqualify a boundary layer treatment.
 The curvature and gradients of the magnetic field can be ignored because both the characteristic width of the magnetised sheath and (as we will see) the characteristic distance that a typical ion moves tangentially to the wall within the magnetised sheath are much smaller than the device length scale.

 We will consider plasmas satisfying the ordering

 This formally excludes the possibility of cold electrons, $T_{\rm i} \gg T_{\rm e}$.
 This ordering is justified by the fact that it appropriately describes the order unity temperature ratio typical in the Scrape-Off Layer of fusion plasmas \cite{Mosetto-2015}, while encompassing the cold ion limit often used in fluid plasma modelling \cite{Ricci-2012}.
 Moreover, the physics discussed in this paper becomes less relevant when (\ref{ordering-T}) is not satisfied.
 Note that in the ordering (\ref{ordering-T}) the ion sound and Bohm gyroradii and speed become of a comparable size, $\rho_{\rm S} \sim \rho_{\rm B} \equiv \sqrt{m_{\rm i} ZT_{\rm e}}/ (ZeB)$ and $c_{\rm S} \sim v_{\rm B} \equiv \sqrt{ZT_{\rm e}/m_{\rm i}}$.
 For the remainder of this paper, we adopt $\rho_{\rm S}$ and $c_{\rm S}$ when referring to the ordering of a speed or length scale, while reserving $v_{\rm B}$ and $\rho_{\rm B}$ only for the exact quantity it denotes.
 In some cases, particularly when referring to the scaling of the ion distribution function, it will be useful to use the ion thermal velocity $v_{\rm t,i} \equiv \sqrt{T_{\rm i} / m_{\rm i}}$.